Categories

 The map of Ionia and Lydia around 50 AD.
 (Credit: Caliniuc, Wikimedia Commons, CC BY 4.0)

-This declaration of reality is explained by the story of a myth.
-Croesus was the king of Lydia in the year 561 because it was his great-great-grandfather Gyges, who was the bodyguard of king Candaule, who killed his master and took authority by marrying the queen.
+The myth’s tale explains this declaration of reality.
+Croesus was the king of Lydia in the year 561 because it was his great-great-grandfather Gyges, who was the bodyguard of King Candaules, who killed his master and took authority by marrying the queen.
 Croesus is said to have inherited the throne through Gyges.
-The oracle of Delphi, however, predicted that the descendants of Candaule would have their payback in the fifth generation, and Croesus belonged to this generation.
+The Oracle of Delphi, however, predicted that the descendants of Candaules would have their payback in the fifth generation, and Croesus belonged to this generation.
 He did not appear to be concerned by the prophecy, but he was unable to ignore it.

 The city that served as his capital, Sardis, rose to prominence during his rule.
 He constructed lavish palates there and made uncounted subsidies available to draw in a huge number of poets, thinkers, and painters.